MeowingDavis/AudioVision/posts/post9.md

 1. Loudness, pitch and timbre interact to define the overall sonic texture and sound perspecttive of the screen world
 2. sound has a rhythm

     - the beat and tempo of a musical score
     - the pacing and syllabus stress of speech
+    - the rhythmic qualities of the sound effect